xXleowXx/gitlab-charts/doc/charts/globals.md

         foo: bar
 ```

-With the above example configuration, nearly all components deployed by our Helm
+With the above example configuration, nearly all components deployed by the Helm
 chart will be provided the label set `environment: production`.
 All components
 of the GitLab Shell chart will receive the label set `foo: bar`.
 Some charts
 allow for additional nesting.
-For example, our Sidekiq and Webservices charts
+For example, the Sidekiq and Webservices charts
-allow for additional deployments depending on your configuration needs.
+allow for additional deployments depending on your configuration needs:

 ```yaml
 gitlab: